airr-community/adc-registry/ADC-Governance.md

 The process for registering a repository is straightforward:

-- Fill out the ADC Registry submission form to describe how your repository meets the ADC guidelines
+- Provide a brief description of how your repository meets the ADC Registry guidelines described above
-- Send the submission form to common-repository@airr-community.org
+- Send the information to common-repository@airr-community.org
 - The submission will be reviewed by the Common Repository Working Group
 - Iterative feedback will be provided and issues that need to be adressed will be identified
 - Final submission will be reviewd by the Common Repository Working Group